ticoAg/auto-commit/docs/en-US/FAQ.md

 rm -rf ~/.claude-auto-commit
 ```

-### Migration from v0.0.5
+### Migration notes
-If upgrading from CLI version:
+If upgrading from older versions that used JSON config:
-1. Install new SDK version
-2. Set ANTHROPIC_API_KEY environment variable
-3. Old config.yml will be ignored (JSON format now)
-4. Templates need to be recreated
+1. Convert your `config.json` to YAML and save as `~/.claude-auto-commit/config.yml`
+2. Remove the old JSON file to avoid confusion

 ## Contributing